0xwuchuan/ethersource/README.md

 ## Usage

 1. Run `npm install` to install the dependencies needed for this tool

 2. Run `npm run ethersource <contract_address>` to download the verified source code from etherscan

+3. Your downloaded files will be in the build folder